Bird Migration

 Classroom Suggestions

-- View this Eagle Cam and observe what is in a bird nest or what is needed for a nest to provide for birds.
+- View and eagle camera and observe what is in a bird nest or what is needed for a nest to provide for birds.

 - Work through the migration challenge from PBS Kids.
 It includes many different activities for students to do.